armandleopold/raspberry-install-scripts/os-boot-install/README.md

 And now i can do `ssh -J aleopold@ubnt pi@pi1` to connect directly to my pi's through my Bastion.

+### Copy files through bastion using jumphost :

+If i want to copy a file from my computer to a node through my bastion , i will use this command :

+`scp -o 'ProxyJump=aleopold@ubnt' pvc-572cb2ab-237d-499b-a9a6-46584e218236_20-04-2023.tar.gz pi@pi2:/home/pi`

 ## Protect :
 > from https://www.linuxnorth.org/five_minute_firewall/